An Analytic Framework for Robust Training of Artificial Neural Networks: Introduction

 \cite{szegedy2013intriguing} explained the adversarial examples as small pockets in the domain of the hypothesis, where the hypothesis fails to be correct due to its highly nonlinear nature.
 In contrast, \cite{goodfellow2014explaining} proposed that the phenomenon is a side-effect of a linear hypothesis in high dimensions.
 Conversely, \cite{ilyas2019adversarial} blamed useful nonrobust features that are effective in dealing with natural samples; but are a hindrance when the model is tested on adversarial examples. \cite{9412367} proposes that all of these different and opposing perspectives unite under the banner of pointwise convergence of the hypothesis to the optimal hypothesis.
 On a separate thread, \cite{tanay2016boundary,shamir2021dimpled} propose geometrical descriptions of the phenomenon in which adversarial examples are attributed to gemetrical interactions between the manifold of natural samples and the decision boundary.

 In this paper, we take the first steps for the analysis the phenomenon through the lens of complex analysis.
 The use of complex variables and functions enables us to consider the algebraic and the geometric properties of the phenomenon simultaneously, leading to a rigorous framework to study the phenomenon and a possible remedy for its effects.
 For this reason, we introduce a novel approach in describing the phenomenon using complex-valued hypotheses.
 We then introduce the space of holomorphic hypotheses and show that, in the limit of infinite samples, all holomorphic hypotheses are forced to converge to the same holomorphic hypotheses, explaining the transfer of adversarial examples between analytic hypotheses.
-Finally, we will generalize the results to real-valued hypothesis through the methods of calculus of variation and differential equations.
+Finally, we will generalize the results to real-valued hypothesis through the methods of calculus of variation and differential equations, and derive a robust learning rule for artificial neural networks.